-Commencing with a workshop event in the cross-Canada Rainwater Harvesting Workshop Series in June 2005, a series of partnership-building events has been organized on Vancouver Island over a 16-month period.
-The unifying theme for the series is water sustainability and/or a water-centric approach to community development.
+Commencing with a workshop event in the cross-Canada Rainwater Harvesting Workshop Series in June 2005, a series of partnership-building events was organized on Vancouver Island over a 16-month period.
+The unifying theme for the series was water sustainability and/or a water-centric approach to community development.
+This awareness-raising process culminated with the inaugural CAVI-Convening for Action on Vancouver Island consultation workshop in September 2006.
+It was held as an adjunct event to the Water in the City Conference, held in Victoria.

 How it Started: Meeting of the Minds Series